sloonz/uback/doc/reference.md

 ### Key / KeyFile

-Gives the public key for backup file encryption, either as a PEM file (`KeyFile`) or as an inline DER base64-encoded key (which is the base64 content of the PEM file).
+Gives the public key for backup file encryption, either in a file (`KeyFile`) or inline (`Key`).
+Only X25519 [age](https://age-encryption.org/) public keys are supported.
+Multiple recipients is not supported.

 Although this is discouraged, you can also provide the private key and `uback` will automatically derive the public key from it, allowing you